MAKE YOUR OWN CYCLING GAME

-By the way, except when otherwise stated, the stuff in my site is either emailware or picware (or even both at the same time, when possible).
+By the way, except when otherwise stated, the stuff in my site is either picware or emailware (or even both at the same time, when possible).
 What does that mean?
-It means that if you use info or pictures from this site, specially from this "make your own games" section, you MUST either:
+It means that if you use information or pictures from this site, specially from this "make your own games" section, you MUST either:

 a) send me pictures of your game